simon-smart88/disagapp/inst/shiny/modules/cov_access.md

 Data are obtained via the `malariaAtlas::getRaster()` function.

+To download the data, select the layer you want to use from the dropdown list and then click ""Download data".

 **REFERENCES**

 - Weiss D.J., Nelson, A., Gibson, H.S. *et al*.
 (2018).
 A global map of travel time to cities to assess inequalities in accessibility in 2015. *Nature*.
 553(7688):333-336. <a href="https://doi.org/10.1038/nature25181" target="_blank">DOI: 10.1038/nature25181</a>.